Bill Owen (actor): Illness and death

 While filming the Last of the Summer Wine French special for the millennium of 2000, Owen fell ill but insisted on continuing despite being in pain; when he got back to England, he was confirmed as having pancreatic and bowel cancer.

-He continued working until his death from pancreatic cancer in Westminster, London, on 12 July 1999.
-Owen is buried in the churchyard of St John's Parish Church, Upperthong, near his beloved town of Holmfirth in Yorkshire, the home of Last of the Summer Wine.
+Owen continued working until his death from pancreatic cancer in Westminster, London, on 12 July 1999.
+He is buried in the churchyard of St John's Parish Church, Upperthong, near his beloved town of Holmfirth in Yorkshire, the home of Last of the Summer Wine.
 His co-star Peter Sallis was buried next to him after his death aged 96 in June 2017, followed by the ashes of his son Tom Owen after his death aged 73 in November 2022.